-- Following Niman Ranch Protocol at all times - And accurately reporting their market hog numbers to Niman Ranch
+- Following Niman Ranch Protocols at all times - Accurately reporting their market hog numbers to Niman Ranch

-Niman Ranch Protocols meet or exceed the minimum requirements of Certified Humane® and/or Global Animal Partnership®
+Niman Ranch Protocols meet or exceed the minimum requirements of Certified Humane $^{\otimes}$ and/or Global Animal Partnership $^{\otimes}$

 Please find in this packet of information, the details needed to successfully become a Niman Ranch Farmer.
 If you have any questions or concerns, never hesitate to call your field agent.
 We are here to help you out!